jenkins-infra/release/.github/ISSUE_TEMPLATE/1-lts-release-checklist.md

 - [ ] Announce the start of the LTS release process in the [#jenkins-release:matrix.org](https://matrix.to/#/#jenkins-release:matrix.org) channel.
 - [ ] Run job on [release.ci.jenkins.io](https://release.ci.jenkins.io/job/core/job/stable/job/release/) if no security release for Jenkins is planned.
+  - [ ] If this is the first release of a new LTS line, the packaging job will fail on its first run.
+Either run the packaging job once and cancel it before the primary release job is run or accept that the packaging job on the first release of a new LTS line will need to be run a second time after it fails the initial run.

 - [ ] Check [LTS changelog](https://www.jenkins.io/changelog-stable/) is visible on the downloads site.